Oral and Maxillofacial Pathology

 These changes can be detected on the lips, cheeks, palate, and on the gum tissue around the teeth.
 Pain does not always occur with these lesions and, curiously, is not often associated with oral cancer.

 We would recommend performing an oral cancer self-examination bi-monthly and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore any suspicious lumps, swellings or sores.
 If a suspicious growth or sore is found by yourself, your physician or your dentist, please contact our office for an evaluation by Dr. Klausner.
-Our office also utilizes specialized non-invasive tissue dye stains to determine if an oral lesion is potentially cancerous.
+Our office also utilizes specialized non-invasive tissue dye stains to determine if an oral lesion is potentially cancerous and to determine if a biopsy is indicated.

 Oral Brush Biopsy